hashicorp/nomad/website/source/docs/agent/index.html.md

 ---
 layout: "docs"
 page_title: "Nomad Agent"
-sidebar_current: "docs-agent-basics"
+sidebar_current: "docs-agent"
 description: |-
   The Nomad agent is a long running process which can be used either in a client or server mode.
 ---

 # Nomad Agent